zencart/documentation/content/user/template/pagination.md

 ---
 title: Pagination in Zen Cart
-description: How do display a large number of results?
+description: How do you display a large number of results?
 category: templates
 weight: 10
 ---